efatihalbayin/chemst-web/README.md

 ---

-**ChemST Web** is the official interactive frontend for the **ChemST** stoichiometry engine.
-Designed for computational chemists, laboratory researchers, and students, it provides an intuitive, high-precision dark/light-themed interface for preparing chemical solutions, executing stock dilutions, and querying compound data directly from the **NCBI PubChem API**.
+**ChemST Web** is the official interactive frontend for the **ChemST** stoichiometry and laboratory engine.
+Designed for computational chemists, laboratory researchers, academicians, and students, it provides an intuitive, high-precision dark/light-themed interface for preparing chemical solutions, executing stock dilutions, generating buffer protocols, and performing advanced physical/chemical conversions.

 ---

-##  Live Access
+## 🚀 Live Access

 You can use the application directly in your web browser without any installation: